Education on treatment with fish skin, including limb salvage, offered as part of Physicians’ Continuing Medical Education at Desert Foot Conference

 According to the American Diabetes Association, more than 50,000 Americans undergo amputations due to diabetes each year.
 Fully 30 to 50 percent of amputees will undergo another amputation within the next one to three years.
 The Wound Reach Foundation has reported that diabetes-related amputations in the United States cost about $3 billion per year and that another $9 billion is spent on treating diabetic foot ulcers.
 According to the Centers for Disease Control and Prevention, an estimated one in three U.S. adults could have diabetes by 2050.

-“These staggering statistics demonstrate the importance of providing medical professionals the latest knowledge and tools to treat diabetic wounds effectively and efficiently,” said G. Fertram Sigurjonsson, CEO of Kerecis.
+“These staggering statistics demonstrate the importance of providing medical professionals the latest knowledge and tools to treat diabetic wounds effectively and efficiently,” said G. Fertram Sigurjonsson, founder and CEO of Kerecis.
 “Kerecis is dedicated to working with these professionals so that they can help wounds heal and ultimately lower the number of amputations.”

 Seven studies on the fish-skin wound-treatment product will also be presented at the conference.